Research.

 Colloidal Nanocrystals

-We develop synthetic routes to colloidal nanocrystals that possess unique physicochemical properties beneficial for catalysis, solar cells, and light emitting diodes.
-One emphasis of our work is molecular precursor chemistry.
-We pioneered the use of dichalcogenide precursors that allow for tunable and kinetically controlled syntheses of metal chalcogenide nanocrystals, including many terra incognita metastable materials discovered in our lab.
+We develop synthetic routes to colloidal nanocrystals with unique physicochemical properties relevant to catalysis, solar cells, and light-emitting diodes.
+A central focus of our work is molecular precursor chemistry.
+We have pioneered the use of dichalcogenide precursors, enabling tunable and kinetically controlled syntheses of metal chalcogenide nanocrystals, including many previously unexplored metastable materials discovered in our lab.

 |